White Robes Create Unnecessary Emphasis On GPA

 Robe differentiation benefits no one but those receiving them.
 Yes, the white robes may single out a group of highly intellectual kids, but this speaks nothing about a “predetermined” future “promised” to them because of it.
 The white robe serves as an indication and congratulations for something they made happen in the past and nothing more.
 That is why differentiation of robe colors is an important tradition to uphold, it speaks to the excellence that those students have displayed in personally achieving such high intellectual achievement.

 The simple differentiation between those wearing blue gowns compared to those wearing white gowns is not that of an elitist society, but that of simple recognition for the hard work and effort put forth by those deserving to promote their academic scholarship within their year’s class.

 This controversial topic prompts theories similar to those behind the debate regarding participation trophies.
-When asked about the subject, both Victor Holcberg and Zach Rothman commented that they found their participation awards to hold very little meaning and value- as everyone receives the award regardless of their attempts at whatever the competition required.
+When asked about the subject, both Holcberg and Rothaman commented that they found their participation awards to hold very little meaning and value, as everyone receives the award regardless of their attempts at whatever the competition required.

-Taking away white gowns for those who have earned a 4.0+ GPA turns something special and deserving into normal and unanimous- almost monotonous.
-Without a little display of achievement in regards to differentiating those who went above and beyond in school, there would be a stiflement of praise rather than a reward to look forward to and a goal to aim towards- much like the participation trophy, which mirrors this concept through rewarding all who merely show up.
+Taking away white gowns from those who have earned a 4.0+ GPA turns something special and deserving into normal and unanimous, almost monotonous.
+Without a little display of achievement in regards to differentiating those who went above and beyond in school, there would be a stiflement of praise rather than a reward to look forward to and a goal to aim towards, much like the participation trophy, which mirrors this concept through rewarding all who merely show up.

 Wearing a different color gown doesn’t promote elitism, no one gains anything from the proud moment of recognition besides the person wearing the robe.
 Taking away the difference in color representing high GPA accomplishment, suggests that those students must hide this honor-that they need to be humbled and therefore shouldn’t outwardly and openly display their status.